 PROJECT DEVELOPMENT

 Deposit.
 Within two weeks of execution of this Agreement, Owner shall deposit with the ISO a sum equal to one percent (1%) of the Fixed Charge for the Summer Period of 2001, which sum the ISO shall hold in an interest-bearing escrow account separate from all other funds.
 If Owner fails to timely deposit such sum, the ISO may terminate this Agreement by written notice to Owner.
-If Owner deposits such sum, the ISO shall hold such sum in the escrow account until the first to occur of the following: (i) Owner notifies the ISO in writing that it is discontinuing project development activities in connection with the Generating Facility, in which case the ISO shall return fifty percent (50%) of such sum and the associated accrued interest thereon to Owner if such notice is received by the ISO on or before February 28, 2001; (ii) the Commercial Operation Date , in which case the ISO shall return such sum and accrued interest to Owner, or (iii) October 31, 2001, in which case the ISO shall keep such sum and accrued interest.
+If Owner deposits such sum, the ISO shall hold such sum in the escrow account until the first to occur of the following: (i) Owner notifies the ISO in writing that it is discontinuing project development activities in connection with the Generating Facility, in which case the ISO shall return fifty percent (50%) of such sum and the associated accrued interest thereon to Owner if such notice is received by the ISO on or before February 28, 2001; (ii) the Commercial Operation Date for the Summer Period 2002, in which case the ISO shall return such sum and accrued interest to Owner, or (iii) October 31, 2002, in which case the ISO shall keep such sum and accrued interest.
 Notwithstanding anything to the contrary in this Agreement, prior to the Commercial Operation Date, Owner’s liability to the ISO under this Agreement will be limited to the amount of such deposit.

 3.2 Project Development Schedule.

-At the time of the signing of this Agreement, the expected Commercial Operation Date is June 1, 2001 Prior to Owner’s demonstration of the Generating Facility’s Contracted Capability under Section 3.3, each month by the 10th day of the Month (or the next Business Day if the 10th day is not a Business Day) Owner shall provide the ISO with a written report of its Generating Facility development activities during the preceding month.
+At the time of the signing of this Agreement, the expected Commercial Operation Date for the Summer Period 2002 is June 1, 2002.
+Prior to Owner’s demonstration of the Generating Facility’s Contracted Capability under Section 3.3, each month by the 10th day of the Month (or the next Business Day if the 10th day is not a Business Day) Owner shall provide the ISO with a written report of its Generating Facility development activities during the preceding month.
 Each such monthly report shall describe Owner’s progress with respect to each milestone activity specified in the Project Development Schedule, including the milestones completed that month, and shall identify any event or circumstance that will adversely affect, or may reasonably be expected to adversely affect, Owner’s ability to successfully complete the activity by the associated milestone completion date.

 (b) If Owner fails to complete a Major Milestone Activity specified in the Project Development Schedule provided in Section 7 of Schedule A by the associated milestone completion date, Owner shall explain in writing to the ISO the reason for missing the milestone completion date and the actions Owner is taking to meet the milestones.
 In addition, if Owner misses a milestone completion date, it shall within three (3) Business Days of the missed milestone completion date provide the ISO a written statement of whether its expected Commercial Operation Date has changed.
 If the expected Commercial Operation Date has changed, Owner shall state in writing the new expected Commercial Operation Date and provide its revised Project Development Schedule.